How do ISA millionaires invest – and could you become one by 2032?

 Despite this, you might be surprised at how quickly your nest egg grows if you adopt a regular investment habit and take a long-term approach.

-The time it takes to become an ISA millionaire depends on how much you invest each year, and the level of return you manage to achieve.
+Naturally, the time it will take you to become an ISA millionaire will depend on how much you are able to invest each tax year, and the level of return you are able to achieve.

-If you achieved an annual growth rate of 5% per year, it would take you 26 years to join the millionaire club, based on figures we plugged into Hargreaves Lansdown’s investment calculator.
+Assuming you max out your annual £20,000 ISA allowance every year, investing around £1,666.66 per month, and achieved an annual growth rate of 5% per year, it would take you 26 years to join the millionaire club, based on figures we plugged into Hargreaves Lansdown’s investment calculator.

 By the end of the 26-year period, you would have a portfolio worth £1,049,744.
 Almost £520,000 of this would have come from your own contributions.
 Roughly £530,000 would have come from investment growth.